 6. Get ready for your meeting

 Find a simple way to keep track of all your to-dos, up to the smallest detail.
 For example, turn your mind map into a structured to-do list, that you can share with your colleagues/employees/personal assistant.
 Each task from the list is assignable and setting a deadline for it will help you monitor the progress.
-You can also give detailed instructions per each task in the comments section.
+You can also give detailed instructions for each task in the comments section.
 This way you and your team will know, at any given point, the status of your preparations, what’s left to be done, who needs to do it, and if you have to speed things up.

 7. Squeeze some me-time

 After all the business fuss, maybe you want to take some time out for yourself, even if it’s a few hours, and mark some of the objectives of your destination.
 Attach to your mind map a list of touristic points or an ‘inventory’ of best places to eat and check them out.

 Planning with the aid of mind maps or turn them into tasks is very simple.
 It helps you keep everything in one place in an organized fashion: from objectives and due dates, schedules, and locations.
 So, if you aim for stress-free, yet accurate business travel planning, Mindomo is a real helper.

 Keep it smart, simple, and creative!